British Wildlife Watching Guide | Spot Wildlife Year Round

 • Exmoor National Park is home to around 3,000 red deer.
 You can book to go on a tour, but walkers will often come across a herd by chance.

-• Campsite staff at Kingsbury, Clent Hills, Verwood, Theobalds Park, Mablethorpe and Drayton Manor Club Sites have all caught a glimpse of deer.
+• Campsite staff at Kingsbury, Clent Hills, Verwood, Theobalds Park and Mablethorpe Club Sites have all caught a glimpse of deer.

 Red kite